 Washington Township Woodland Lights

 The second stop on our tour of area light displays is Washington Township’s annual Woodland Lights, located at Countryside Park, 895 Miamisburg-Centerville Road.
-This year marks the 30th anniversary of the popular south Dayton holiday display.

 Other Notable Holiday Lights